 The president of the Italian Football Federation (FIGC) has called on Serie A clubs to produce better performances in Europe.

-Juventus is Italy's sole representative in European competition after the lineups for the last eight of the Champions League and Europa League were confirmed this week.
+Juventus are Italy's sole representatives in European competition after the line-ups for the last-eight of the Champions League and Europa League were confirmed this week.

-Antonio Conte's side faces French club Lyon in the Europa League quarterfinals and FIGC president Giancarlo Abete has acknowledged the need for Juve to prosper given the recent performances by Italian clubs in continental tournaments.
+Antonio Conte's side face French side Lyon in the Europa League quarter-finals and FIGC president Giancarlo Abete has acknowledged the need for Juve to prosper given the recent performances by Italian clubs in continental tournaments.

-The final of this season's Europa League takes place at Juventus Stadium, something on which Abete hopes the Turin outfit can capitalize.
+The final of this season's Europa League takes place at Juventus Stadium, something Abete hopes the Turin outfit can capitalise on.

 Both Juve and Napoli found themselves in the Europa League after finishing third in their respective Champions League groups.

-Napoli weas subsequently knocked out by Porto on Thursday, while Milan's Champions League journey came to an end last week with a 5-1 aggregate defeat to Atletico Madrid.
+Napoli were subsequently knocked out by Porto on Thursday, while Milan's Champions League journey came to an end last week with a 5-1 aggregate defeat to Atletico Madrid.